avaidyam/ProjectEHR/api.md

 - **`Practitioner: Object`**: An individual providing care to patients in the facility.
   - `facility: Facility.id`:
   - `name: string`:
+  - `license: string`: The NPI or other license number.
   - `schedules: Schedule[]`:
+  - `specialty: Department.id`:
   - `lists: List[]`:
   - `contact: Contact`: